Legitimate Online Jobs

 They start with the stock photos of a happy lady customer by her laptop – (and a guy with his baby?
 What’s that about?) – on the front page.
 Then there are the logos, which you can’t click on, of the companies they work with just so you might think this is indeed a legitimate company.

 In fact, the earnings disclaimer is so convoluted and slithery that I got a slight chuckle before I got indignant.
-The language in it may require a lawyer to understand, but the gist of it is that this company doesn’t show much confidence the service it provides.
+The language in it may require a lawyer to understand, but the gist of it is that “Legitimate Online Jobs” doesn’t show much confidence in the service it provides.

 These “real jobs” they claim they have are just a ruse to get you interested in working with link posting advertisement.
 They conveniently leave all this out because, well, who would want to sign up for something like this when they’re looking for actual employment?